 So, you’re taking that big step?
 Or is “the plunge” more appropriate?
 Whichever side of positive you’re feeling today, if you’re in the process of setting up your own beauty business, you’ve got some work to do.
+From researching which private label skin care manufacturer to work alongside, to designing your website, there is a lot of work to be done!
 Here are some key considerations that will not only help you to work out whether you’re ready now, but which you can return to in the future if you put the project on hold.

 Confirm the setup cost